Lemma and Glume | WIP summer 2025

 Curated by Alastair and Fleur Mackie as part of a summer programme of artist-curated shows.

-Tremenheere Gallery, Tremenheere Sculpture Gardens, Penzance, United Kingdom
+Tremenheere Gallery, Tremenheere Sculpture Gardens, Penzance, United Kingdom.

 AFTERIMAGE – Tremenheere Sculpture Gardens Gallery 20 June – 02 August 2025